pygame-community/pygame-ce/docs/reST/ref/mouse.rst

-   Similar to :func:`pygame.mouse.get_pressed()`, returing a tuple of length 5 with the important difference that the buttons are True only in the frame they stop to get pressed.
+   Similar to :func:`pygame.mouse.get_pressed()`, returing a tuple of length 5 with the important difference that the buttons are True only in the frame they stop being pressed.
 This can be convenient for checking the buttons released "this frame" but for more precise results and to have the correct order the pygame.MOUSEBUTTONUP event could be preferred.